dpc10ster/RJafroc/README.md

 * Clone this repository to a directory anywhere on your computer.
 On my computer it is in /Users/Dev/Downloads/rjafroc.
 Rename the folder if necessary to match my example.
 * I find the GitHub desktop app useful in mananging my downloads/uploads from Git.
-* Install current versions of R and RStudio.
+* Install R and RStudio.
 * Navigate to the rjafroc directory.
 * Open RJafroc.Rproj.
 This will open RStudio.
 * Navigate to File menu (lower-right window) and click on DESCRIPTION file.